 Figure 9-11.
 Enabling the Use events functional option

-Close the main application window and start the application in the 1C:Enterprise mode once again to see that the application works same as it was before you created the functional option.
+Close the main application window and start the application in the 1C:Enterprise mode once again to see that the application works the same as it was before you created the functional option.

 Now, in the Settings section disable Use events functional option.